benwaddell/crypto-watchdog/README.md

 CryptoWatchdog can be used with any mining software and optionally will work with MSI Afterburner profiles to adjust overclocking settings.

-The following options are editable in the config.yml file.
+The following settings are editable in the config.yml file.

 ```
 ## Set the delay in seconds for starting